tmrowe/hibernate-prototype/README.md

 - Working with DTOs
 - Puts (replacing the whole entity) used by default.
 Patches (updating part of the entity) used where required.
 - Class naming conventions.
-    All Entity classes should be the table name in cable case suffixed with Entity.
-Due to this we will need to specify the table the Entity class maps to in the database using the @Table annotation.
+    All Entity classes should be the table name in camel case suffixed with Entity.
+    Our naming strategy removes this suffix so there is no need to specify the table name in the entities.
     All DTO classes should be suffixed with DTO.

 - Entities